jmeile/JMMidiBassPedalController/README.md

   - [MIDI tutorial from Dominique Vandenneucker.](http://www.music-software-development.com/midi-tutorial.html)
   - [How MIDI Works, YouTube playlist from Andrew Kilpatrick.](https://www.youtube.com/watch?v=5IQvu8zlmJk&list=PLgWv1tajHyBsAo5OBLiQlY0hLC4ZagyJB)

-- **MIDI Echo function:** this is the ability of the software to fordward other not recognized messages to the connected devices. ie: let's say that you want to send a **System Exclusive** message, you can do it; the software won't process it, but it will send it through the **MIDI OUT** port.
+- **MIDI Echo function:** this is the ability of the software to fordward other not recognized messages to the connected devices. ie: let's say that you want to send a **System Exclusive** message; the software won't process it, but it will send it through the **MIDI OUT** port.

 - **Log file:** file where the debug information is going to be stored.
-It is usally named debug.log and it is located in the same folder of the main program.
+It is usally named *debug.log* and it is located in the same folder of the main program.
 It is useful to help you detect possible issues that you may have with your equimpment.

 - **MIDI port:** it is the physical connection where you connect your MIDI cables on the keyboard and your foot controllers.
 Please note that you can also have virtual ports, which are used inside the software to simulate a real port.
 You can have **IN** (input) and **OUT** (output) ports to receive and send messages comming from or to other connected devices.